LavanKumar-droid/LavanKumar-droid/README.md

-- 👋 Hi, I’m @LavanKumarUdutha
+- 👋 Hey!
+Infosec Community!
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 💞️ Experienced in cyber security assessments which includes Vulnerability Assessment & Penetration Testing, Application Security & other security configuration reviews.
+- 🌱 	Experience of identification and mitigation of vulnerabilities.
+	Good knowledge of TCP/IP and other- application- and network level protocols.
+	Ability to provide remediation solution of vulnerabilities.
+	Expertise in preparation of reports, write-ups

-- 💞️ I’m looking to collaborate on ...
+-  I’m looking to collaborate on ...
 - 📫 How to reach me ...gfhdc cgfdvx

 <!---